-The information to be updated with respect to the District includes all quantitative financial information and operating data of the District of the general type included in this Official Statement included under the headings "SELECTED FINANCIAL INFORMATION," "DEBT SERVICE REQUIREMENTS," "TAX DATA - Levy and Collection," "- Analysis of Tax Base," "- Principal Taxpayers," "THE SYSTEM," and "APPENDIX A" (Financial Statements of the District).
-The District will update and provide this information within six months after the end of each of its fiscal years ending in or after 2019.
+The information to be updated with respect to the District includes all quantitative financial information and operating data of the District of the general type included in this Official Statement included under the headings "TAX DATA" and "APPENDIX A" (Audited Financial Statements of the District).
+The District will update and provide this information within six months after the end of each of its fiscal years ending in or after 2021.
 The District will provide the updated information to EMMA.

-The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15-c2-12 ("Rule").
+The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15c2-12 ("Rule").
 The updated information will include audited financial statements if it commissions an audit and the audit is completed by the required time.
-If the audit of such financial statements is not complete within such period, the District shall provide unaudited financial statements for the applicable fiscal year to EMMA within such six month period, and audited financial statements when the audit report on such statements becomes available.
+If the audit of such financial statements is not complete within such period, the District shall provide unaudited financial statements for the applicable fiscal year to each EMMA within such six month period, and audited financial statements when the audit report on such statements becomes available.
 Any such financial statements will be prepared in accordance with the accounting principles described in the Bond Order, or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.